rust-embedded/discovery/src/05-led-roulette/flash-it.md

 Remote debugging using :3333
 0x00000000 in ?? ()
 ```

+**NOTE**: If you are getting errors like `undefined debug reason 7 - target needs reset` on the OpenOCD GDB server, then you may need to try using `arm-none-eabi-gdb` instead of the `gdb` command, as described above.

 By default OpenOCD's GDB server listens on TCP port 3333 (localhost).
 This command is connecting to
 that port.